Caedicia simplex: Diet

 Species found in Tettigoniidae have a wide variety of foraging methods and diets, such as feeding on dead carcasses or other insects, feeding on pollen, and most commonly, foraging on plants.
 C. simplex, as well as other species in the subfamily Phaneropterinae, have been observed specifically foraging on plants, but their diet contains a wide variety of such.
 Primary host plants in New Zealand that have been observed are peach trees, pines, eucalypts, roses, and acacias, and three indigenous species, mahoe, beech trees in the genera Nothofagus, and manuka.
 Additionally, species in Phaneropterinae have been observed to prefer plants with higher protein content such as flowering species and the flowers themselves, but many are completely capable of developing at a normal rate while only consuming the green leafy matter from plants.
 While the common garden katydid has the capability to make a sizable impact on gardens, they are not considered an economic threat nor pest.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".